dropseed/bitbar-plugins/README.md

 # bitbar-plugins

 Some random plugins for [BitBar](https://github.com/matryer/bitbar).
+If you have homebrew, and easy way to install bitbar is `brew cask install bitbar`.

 ## HelpScout